A fast, compressed and persistent data store library for C#

 What is it?#

-Blosc is a high performance compressor optimized for binary data (i.e. floating point numbers, integers and booleans).
+Blosc is a high performance compressor optimized for binary data (i.e. floating point numbers, integers and booleans, although it can handle string data too).
 It has been designed to transmit data to the processor cache faster than the traditional, non-compressed, direct memory fetch approach via a memcpy() OS call.
 Blosc main goal is not just to reduce the size of large datasets on-disk or in-memory, but also to accelerate memory-bound computations.

-C-Blosc2 is the new major version of C-Blosc, and tries hard to be backward compatible with both the C-Blosc1 API and its in-memory format.
+C-Blosc2 is the new major version of C-Blosc, and is backward compatible with both the C-Blosc1 API and its in-memory format.
 However, the reverse thing is generally not true for the format; buffers generated with C-Blosc2 are not format-compatible with C-Blosc1 (i.e. forward compatibility is not supported).
 In case you want to ensure full API compatibility with C-Blosc1 API, define the BLOSC1_COMPAT symbol.

 See a 3 minutes introductory video to Blosc2.